The Ultimate In Birding Tours

 There is a very good selection of macaws and parrots, including Scarlet, Red-and-green, Chestnut-fronted and Red-bellied Macaws, the restricted-range Blue-headed Macaw, White-eyed, Dusky-headed and Cobalt-winged Parakeets, and Blue-headed Parrot.

-Other birds we may well find in this wonderful area, many of which are widespread in Amazonia, include Great, Cinereous, Little and Undulated Tinamous (all hard to see rather than hear), Speckled Chachalaca, Spix’s Guan, Blue-throated Piping-Guan, Greater Yellow-headed and Black Vultures, Plumbeous Kite, the noisy Red-throated Caracara, Bat Falcon, Sungrebe, Grey-necked Wood-Rail, Plumbeous and Ruddy Pigeons, White-tipped and Grey-fronted Doves, the strange Hoatzin, Squirrel Cuckoo, Short-tailed Swift, Black-eared Fairy, Black-tailed, Blue-crowned, Amazonian and Collared Trogons, Amazon Kingfisher, Chestnut-capped Puffbird, the restricted-range Western Striolated Puffbird (recently proposed as a distinct species), Black-fronted Nunbird, Swallow-winged Puffbird, Gilded and Lemon-throated Barbets (both are fairly uncommon here), Chestnut-eared Aracari, White-throated Toucan and Yellow-tufted, Little and Lineated Woodpeckers.
+Other birds we may well find in this wonderful area, many of which are widespread in Amazonia, include Great, Cinereous, Little and Undulated Tinamous (all hard to see rather than hear), Speckled Chachalaca, Spix’s Guan, Blue-throated Piping Guan, Greater Yellow-headed and Black Vultures, Plumbeous Kite, the noisy Red-throated Caracara, Bat Falcon, Sungrebe, Grey-necked Wood-Rail, Plumbeous and Ruddy Pigeons, White-tipped and Grey-fronted Doves, the strange Hoatzin, Squirrel Cuckoo, Short-tailed Swift, Black-eared Fairy, Black-tailed, Blue-crowned, Amazonian and Collared Trogons, Amazon Kingfisher, Chestnut-capped Puffbird, the restricted-range Western Striolated Puffbird (recently proposed as a distinct species), Black-fronted Nunbird, Swallow-winged Puffbird, Gilded and Lemon-throated Barbets (both are fairly uncommon here), Chestnut-eared Aracari, White-throated Toucan and Yellow-tufted, Little and Lineated Woodpeckers.

-Passerines include Chestnut-crowned Foliage-gleaner, Cinnamon-throated, Black-banded, Amazonian Barred, Tschudi’s and Buff-throated Woodcreepers, Rusty-belted Tapaculo (hard to see rather than hear), Ringed Antpipit, Yellow-crowned and White-lored Tyrannulets, Short-tailed Pygmy-Tyrant, Rusty-fronted and Yellow-browed Tody-Flycatchers, Olive-faced Flatbill, Forest Elaenia, Long-tailed Tyrant, Ochre-bellied, Piratic, Social, Grey-capped, Sulphur-bellied, Streaked, Dusky-capped and Short-crested Flycatchers, Great Kiskadee, Tropical Kingbird, White-winged Becard, Wing-barred Piprites, the lovely Plum-throated Cotinga, Bare-necked Fruitcrow, Dwarf Tyrant-Manakin, Fiery-capped, Band-tailed and Round-tailed Manakins, Red-eyed Vireo, Dusky-capped Greenlet, Violaceous and Purplish Jays, Black-capped Donacobius, Scaly-breasted and Moustached Wrens, Tawny-faced Gnatwren, Black-billed and Hauxwell’s Thrushes, Olivaceous Siskin, Thick-billed Euphonia, Buff-rumped Warbler, Olive Oropendola, Solitary Cacique, Giant Cowbird, Pectoral Sparrow, Bananaquit, Magpie, White-shouldered, Palm, Turquoise, Green-and-gold, Opal-crowned and Olive Tanagers, the restricted-range Yellow-crested Tanager, Blue Dacnis, Green Honeycreeper, Slate-coloured Grosbeak, and Greyish Saltator.
+Passerines include Chestnut-crowned Foliage-gleaner, Cinnamon-throated, Black-banded, Amazonian Barred, Tschudi’s and Buff-throated Woodcreepers, Rusty-belted Tapaculo (hard to see rather than hear), Ringed Antpipit, Yellow-crowned and White-lored Tyrannulets, Short-tailed Pygmy Tyrant, Rusty-fronted and Yellow-browed Tody-Flycatchers, Olive-faced Flatbill, Forest Elaenia, Long-tailed Tyrant, Ochre-bellied, Piratic, Social, Grey-capped, Sulphur-bellied, Streaked, Dusky-capped and Short-crested Flycatchers, Great Kiskadee, Tropical Kingbird, White-winged Becard, Wing-barred Piprites, the lovely Plum-throated Cotinga, Bare-necked Fruitcrow, Dwarf Tyrant-Manakin, Fiery-capped, Band-tailed and Round-tailed Manakins, Red-eyed Vireo, Dusky-capped Greenlet, Violaceous and Purplish Jays, Black-capped Donacobius, Scaly-breasted and Moustached Wrens, Tawny-faced Gnatwren, Black-billed and Hauxwell’s Thrushes, Olivaceous Siskin, Thick-billed Euphonia, Buff-rumped Warbler, Olive Oropendola, Solitary Cacique, Giant Cowbird, Pectoral Sparrow, Bananaquit, Magpie, White-shouldered, Palm, Turquoise, Green-and-gold, Opal-crowned and Olive Tanagers, the restricted-range Yellow-crested Tanager, Blue Dacnis, Green Honeycreeper, Slate-coloured Grosbeak, and Greyish Saltator.
 Migrant species from the Northern Hemisphere present during the appropriate season include Swainson’s Thrush and Scarlet and Summer Tanagers.

-If we are fortunate we will find a few of the more difficult species of the area, such as the restricted-range Buckley’s Forest-Falcon, Wattled Guan and Razor-billed Curassow (both more likely to be heard than seen), Rufous-breasted Wood Quail (also much easier to hear than see), Sapphire Quail-Dove, Long-tailed Potoo, White-chinned Swift, the restricted-range White-browed Hermit, the endemic Rufous-webbed Brilliant, White-throated Woodpecker, Ash-throated Gnateater and Spectacled Bristle Tyrant.
+If we are fortunate we will find a few of the more difficult species of the area, such as the restricted-range Buckley’s Forest Falcon, Wattled Guan and Razor-billed Curassow (both more likely to be heard than seen), Rufous-breasted Wood Quail (also much easier to hear than see), Sapphire Quail-Dove, Long-tailed Potoo, White-chinned Swift, the restricted-range White-browed Hermit, the endemic Rufous-webbed Brilliant, White-throated Woodpecker, Ash-throated Gnateater and Spectacled Bristle Tyrant.

 Mammals are likely to include Black-capped Squirrel, Peruvian Spider and Common Woolly Monkeys, and perhaps Brown Titi and Brown Agouti.

-Peru: Manu Road & Cusco Andes: Day 17 Today, after some more birding along the lower reaches of the Manu Road, we will ascend to San Pedro for an overnight stay.
+Southeast Peru Specialities: Day 17 Today, after some more birding along the lower reaches of the Manu Road, we will ascend to San Pedro for an overnight stay.

-Peru: Manu Road & Cusco Andes: Day 18 This morning we will head for Cusco airport, where our tour ends around midday.
+Southeast Peru Specialities: Day 18 This morning we will head for Cusco airport, where our tour ends around midday.

 (Most international flight connections out of Lima are in the evening, so it is easy to return from Cusco to Lima in time to depart Peru today.
 We will be happy to arrange the Cusco-Lima flight for you on request.)